 Plan will notify the County when emergency backup services are authorized so that the hours provided can be deducted from the IHSS authorized hours.

+[INSERT ADDITIONAL AGREED UPON FUNCTIONS]

 VI.
 INDEMNIFICATION

 PLAN shall not be deemed to be the employer of an individual IHSS provider referred to recipients under section 14186.35 for the purposes of liability due to the negligence or intentional torts of the individual provider.